netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - A SCION implementation should not automatically change network paths switch without explicit request by the QUIC(-MP) layer.
-  The only exception allowed is replacing an expiring path with an new path that is identical except for the expiration time.
+  The only exception allowed is replacing an expiring path with a new path that is identical except for the expiration time.
-  We also need to ensure this for gateways  etc, see {{sig}}.
+  We also need to ensure this for gateways etc., see {{sig}}.

 ## Congestion Control {#concon}